AdelleMcateer/ictskills-moviesApp-assignment/README.md

 This an extension of the Movies fan app from the previous labs work.

-New/modified features:
+### New/modified features:

  + Trending Movies Page
  + Top Rated Movies
  + Cast List visible on the movie details page
- + Seperate Cast page displaying popluar actors
+ + Seperate Cast page displaying popluar stars and images
- + Cast Biography
+ + Cast Biography hypelink on movie details page and cast page
+ + Login View
+ + Signup View

 ## Setup requirements.